Billy Bathgate: Plot summary

 On the day of the trial, Berman instructs Billy to take Drew to the horse races at Saratoga Springs.
 Billy quickly realizes that he's been set up, and that Schultz has arranged for his best hitmen to kill Drew as he fears she will implicate him in Bo's murder.
 Billy uses the allowance Berman provided him with to have flowers and expensive gifts delivered to Drew, making it impossible for her to be harmed without attracting attention.
 The ruse buys enough time for Harvey, whom Billy contacted beforehand, to pick up Drew and take her out of the country to safety.
 Billy, questioned as to why he bought the gifts, lies and says that he bought them on impulse without admitting his relationship with Drew.
 Schultz is acquitted, but his enemy, federal prosecutor Thomas E. Dewey, issues an arrest order for the mobster if he returns to New York.

 Schultz flees to Newark and sets up an office in the back room of a chophouse.
 Against Berman's advice that going after Dewey would not sit well with the other gangs, Schultz decides to assassinate his enemy and orders Billy to case his apartment block.
 Just as Billy returns, Mafia gunmen storm the restaurant; Schultz, Berman, and their bodyguards are killed.
 Billy is small enough to escape out of a bathroom window and returns in time for the dying Berman to give Billy the code to Schultz's personal safe.
-Billy sneaks into the hospital and notes down the delirious Schultz's stream of consciousness monologue as he is dying, using clues from this to locate the exact spot where Dutch has buried all of his money.
+Billy sneaks into the hospital and transcribes the delirious Schultz's stream of consciousness monologue as he is dying, using clues from this rambling statement to locate the exact spot where Dutch has buried all of his money.

 The Mafia tries to intimidate Billy into giving up the money, but he convinces them that only Schultz's lawyer, Dixie Davis, knows where it is.
 Billy then returns to the Bronx and moves back in with his mother.
 A year later, Drew, having given birth to Billy's child, gives him sole custody.
 Using the contents of Schultz's safe, Billy is able to attend college and fight in World War II.
 After being discharged, he returns to New York and quietly digs up Schultz's fortune, planning to use it to build a new life for himself and his family.